joshladd/pdf-server/README.md

 # pdf-server
-python server for creating OPS pdf's from backend data
+python server for creating OPS pdfs from backend data